-Thematically the emphasis is on circular economy, mobility, learning, employment as well as health and wellbeing services.
-In particular Sustainable Development Goals (SDG’s) 4, 7, 8, 9, 11, 12 and 13 are interwoven with the objectives of the Sustainable urban development strategy of the Six Cities.
+Thematically the emphasis of the Six City Strategy is on circular economy, mobility, learning, employment as well as health and wellbeing services.
+In particular Sustainable Development Goals (SDGs) 4, 7, 8, 9, 11, 12 and 13 are interwoven with the objectives of the Sustainable urban development strategy of the Six Cities.
 Moreover, priorities that have been identified in the smart specialisation strategies include for example Urban Clean tech, Digitalising Industry, Citizen City and Health and Wellness, Digital Manufacturing, Smart City Solutions, Circular Economy, Blue Growth and Industrial Modernisation and ICT and Software Applications for Industry.

 ENVIRONMENTAL AND ECONOMIC SUSTAINABILITY

-SDG 7 + RIS3 objectives: Sustainable innovation, Digitalising Industry
+SDG 7 + Smart Specialisation objectives: Sustainable innovation, Digitalising Industry

 - The development of concepts of intelligent and energy-wise buildings, the identification of essential data flows for the optimal control of the building and the development of data collection for depicting the use of the building in cooperation with companies.